aegershman/cf-report-usage-plugin/scratchpad/notes.md

 - SIs that aren't _actually_ services, but are instead being _counted_ as AIs
 - SIs that are composed of _multiple_ other AIs and SIs, e.g. SCDF
 - How _user provided services_ should be counted

+In order to properly set _quotas_ using this data, I need to know:

+- How many AIs are _actually_ applications?
+I don't care about individual "standalone" applications
+- How many SIs are _actually_ SIs?
+- To what extent do overages need to be accounted for?